 The heat pump defrost control board has an option of 30-, 60- or 90-minute setting.
-By default, this unit is shipped from the factory with the defrost time on the 60 minute pin.
-If circumstances require a change to another time, remove the wire from the 60 minute terminal and reconnect to the desired terminal.
-Refer to Figure 8.
+By default, this unit is shipped from the factory with the defrost time on the 60-minute pin.
+If circumstances require a change to another time, remove the wire from the 60-minute terminal and reconnect to the desired terminal (see Figure 8).